Love in the workplace

 The issue of love and romance in the workplace is one that needs to be managed by an organisation in order to ensure that there are no adverse outcomes brought to bear in regards to legal and other liabilities, and that the workplace itself is not adversely affected.
 Various policies and procedures can be put in place to deal with this.
 However, any such measures need to take into account the following:

-- Respect the consensual nature of workplace romances.
+3. Respect the inherent, and predominant consensual nature of workplace romances.

-- Ensure that sexual harassment policies and procedures are in place.
+5. Ensure that sexual harassment policies and procedures are in place and are clearly distinguished from genuine workplace romance equivalents.

 As in the past, the issue of privacy is core to workplace romance.
 The parties involved have traditionally done all they could to keep such affairs private and secret, and at the same time ensure no impact upon the workplace.
 This is obviously in their best interests - it always was, and always will be.
 It would seem that the new regime of mandatory reportage and increasing prohibition is disastrous for both those who happen to fall in love, and for any organisation that has implemented such policies and banned such activity.
 The workplace needs to return to the situation as it was in the past, where privacy is primary and falling in love with a co-worker is okay.